Clay Gould Ballpark: History

-When UT Arlington first fielded a baseball program in 1969, they played their games at Turnpike Stadium, a minor league stadium first owned by Tarrant County and then the City of Arlington, with an initial seating capacity of 10,000.
-While playing in Turnpike, the Mavericks amassed a home record of 57–55.
+When UT Arlington first fielded a baseball program in 1969, they played their home games at two different venues.
+Turnpike Stadium, a minor league stadium first owned by Tarrant County and then the City of Arlington with an initial seating capacity of 10,000, Was their home for the 1969, '70 and '73 seasons while a local civic park, Randoll Mill Park, was home for the 1971 and '72 seasons (two rescheduled games in 1973 were played at Randoll Mill Park).
+During that time, the Mavericks amassed a home record of 23-28 at Turnpike Stadium while sporting a 35-26 mark at Randoll Mill Park.

 UT Arlington athletic officials knew the Washington Senators were on the verge of relocating from Washington, D.C.
 They began preparations for an on-campus venue to avoid the scheduling conflicts that would emerge from a college team sharing a major league team's stadium, particularly later in the season after the professional season began.
+The relocation caused the team to go to Randoll Mill Park for two seasons.
 The Texas Rangers had a clause that allowed them to control events at the now renamed Arlington Stadium 24 hours before and after their games.
-The teams shared Arlington Stadium for the 1972 and 1973 seasons.
+The teams shared Arlington Stadium for the 1973 season.

-Originally named the Arlington Athletic Center, the stadium was built in conjunction with the softball venue, now known as Allan Saxe Field, on the southwesternmost corner of the University campus.
+Originally named the Arlington Athletic Center, the stadium was built in conjunction with the softball venue, now known as Allan Saxe Field, on the southwestern most corner of the University campus.
+The Center was a joint venture with the City of Arlington.

 The stadium stayed as completed until the field was replaced in 1986.